mayureeb/EV-charging-project/README.md

 Similar to MLP results, GP is able to capture the overall trend, but not the highest/lowest energy demand.
 However, it's better than MLP because the 50% and 90% prediction intervals of GP is narrower, indicating more confident predictions.
 ![gp_predicted_vs_observed](assets/gp_predicted_observed.jpg)

-### DeepVar
+### DeepVAR
+In comparison, DeepVAR accurately detected the energy consumption drop in the beginning of 2020.
+But it seems DeepAR tends to underestimate the fluctuations across days.
  ![deepvar_predicted_vs_prediction](assets/deepfactor_predicted_observed.jpg)

 ### DeepAR
-In comparison, DeepAR accurately detected the energy consumption drop in the beginning of 2020.
+DeepAR accurately detected the energy consumption drop in the beginning of 2020.
 But it seems DeepAR tends to underestimate the fluctuations across days.
 ![deepar_predicted_vs_observed](assets/deepar_predicted_observed.jpg)

 ### Transformer